 Enough with this "Free Software is communist" myth!
 Please!

 A few weeks ago I was finally able to put down an English version of a short article I had written in October 2009 about the risks for Italian schools hidden in a deal between Microsoft and the Italian Government.
-Some days later, almost by chance, I discovered that that translation had been linked from Linux Today and that it had caused a couple of comments that really deserve an answer
+Some days later, almost by chance, I discovered that that translation had been linked from Linux Today and that it had caused a couple of comments that really deserve an answer, for reasons that will be clear in a moment.
+The comments I refer to are those titled FOSS perception in Italy and ALL FALSE, both reported here for your convenience.

 The first comment says: